-Unearned revenue, or sometimes referred to as deferred revenue, is the payment received by a company from its customers for products or services that will be delivered at some point in the future.
-The term is used in accrual accounting in which revenue is recognized only when the payment is received by a company while the products or services are delivered to a customer.
-Some examples of unearned revenues include advanced rent payments, annual subscriptions for a software license, and prepaid insurance.
-The recognition of unearned revenue is quite common for insurance companies and software as a service (SaaS) companies.
+Unearned revenue, sometimes referred to as deferred revenue, is payment received by a company from a customer for products or services that will be delivered at some point in the future.
+The term is used in accrual accounting, in which revenue is recognized only when the payment has been received by a company AND the products or services have not yet been delivered to the customer.

 Example of Unearned Revenue

 Fred is an avid user of Amazon.com’s services.
-Recently, he discovered about Amazon Prime services.
+Recently, he discovered Amazon Prime services.
 Fred wants to enjoy the benefits of the service, such as free two-day shipping and access to unlimited music streaming and buys the annual subscription for $79.

-For Amazon, Fred’s payment ($79) is the unearned revenue since the company receives the full payment in advance while none of the services have been provided to Fred yet.
+For Amazon, Fred’s payment ($79) is unearned revenue since the company receives the full payment in advance while none of the services have been provided to Fred yet.
 Initially, the full amount will be recognized as unearned revenue on Amazon’s balance sheet.

-However, at the end of the first month, the monthly portion of the total amount ($79/12=$6.58) will be deducted from the unearned revenue figure and recorded as the company’s revenue.
-The similar procedure will be repeated each subsequent month until the end of the 12th month when the last portion of the payment will be recognized as revenue.
+However, at the end of the first month, the monthly portion of the total amount ($79/12=$6.58) will be deducted from the unearned revenue figure and recorded as the revenue.
+A similar procedure will be repeated each subsequent month until the end of the 12th month when the last portion of the payment will be recognized as revenue.

-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+Thank you for reading CFI’s guide to Unearned Revenue.
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources listed below: